Healthy Homes Assessment Judgeford

 What We Do

-As building inspectors we deal with all the elements that come with expert home examinations.
-We’re here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the components of specialist house inspections.
+We’re there to make sure that you make the best choice when it comes to buying your next home.

-Not only do we cooperate with you, we also work with some major clients, including municipal councils and banks and insurance companies.
-They seem to are pleased with their reassurance provided, because of the information contained included in our reports on building inspections.
+We not only work with you , but we also have major clients, including municipal councils and banks and insurance firms.
+Evidently they enjoy this peace of mind provided, by the data contained included in our reports on building inspections.

-With our systemised approach to your property inspection and the latest in technology for software which includes digital photos in your Report, you are able to actually see any issues that could be found.
-Because of our comprehensive reporting it is easy to understand why we receive so many referrals from clients our services to their family and acquaintances.
+With our systemised approach to inspecting your property and the latest in technology for software which includes digital photos in the document, you can actually see any issues found.
+Because of our comprehensive report, it is no wonder we have so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports